cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ## Synopsis

-This standard defines the channel and packet semantics necessary for state machines implementing the Inter-Blockchain Communication (IBC) protocol, specifically version 2, to enable secure, verifiable, and efficient cross-chain messaging.
+This standard defines the channel and packet semantics necessary for state machines implementing the Inter-Blockchain Communication (IBC) protocol  version 2 to enable secure, verifiable, and efficient cross-chain messaging.

-It specifies the mechanisms required to establish channels between two state machines (blockchains) where a channel serves as a semantic link between the chains and their counterparty light client representation, ensuring that both chains can process and verify packets exchanged between them.
+It specifies the mechanisms to create channels and register them between two distinct state machines (blockchains) where a channel serves as a semantic link between the chains and their counterparty light client representation, ensuring that both chains can process and verify packets exchanged between them.

 The standard then details the processes for transmitting, receiving, acknowledging, and timing out data packets.
 The packet-flow semantics guarantee exactly-once packet delivery between chains, utilizing on-chain light clients for state verification and providing efficient routing of packet data to specific IBC applications.

-Additionally, this document defines the ante-conditions, error conditions, and post-conditions for each packet flow handler.
-By using a well-defined packet interface and clear handling processes, ICS-04 aims to ensure consistency and security without imposing constraints on the internal workings of the state machines involved.
-Instead, it focuses on the mechanisms to establish the root of trust between two distinct chains, routing, verification, and application-level delivery guarantees required by the IBC protocol.

 ### Motivation

-TODO

-The interblockchain communication protocol uses a cross-chain message passing model.
-IBC *packets* are relayed from one blockchain to the other by external relayer processes.
-Chain `A` and chain `B` confirm new blocks independently, and packets from one chain to the other may be delayed, censored, or re-ordered arbitrarily.
-Packets are visible to relayers and can be read from a blockchain by any relayer process and submitted to any other blockchain.

-> **Example**: An application may wish to allow a single tokenized asset to be transferred between and held on multiple blockchains while preserving fungibility and conservation of supply.
-The application can mint asset vouchers on chain `B` when a particular IBC packet is committed to chain `B`, and require outgoing sends of that packet on chain `A` to escrow an equal amount of the asset on chain `A` until the vouchers are later redeemed back to chain `A` with an IBC packet in the reverse direction.
-This ordering guarantee along with correct application logic can ensure that total supply is preserved across both chains and that any vouchers minted on chain `B` can later be redeemed back to chain `A`.

-The IBC version 2 will provide packet delivery between two chains communicating and identifying each other by on-chain light clients as specified in ICS-02.
+The motivation for this specification is to formalize the semantics for both packet handling and channel creation and registration in the IBC version 2 protocol.
+These are fundamental components for enabling reliable, secure, and verifiable communication between independent blockchains.
+The document focuses on the mechanisms to establish the root of trust for starting the communication between two distinct chains, routing, verification, and application-level delivery guarantees required by the IBC protocol.

+This specification focuses on defining the mechanisms for creating channels, securely registering them between chains, and ensuring that packets sent across these channels are processed consistently and verifiably.
+By utilizing on-chain light clients for state verification, it enables chains to exchange data without requiring synchronous communication, ensuring that all packets are delivered exactly once, even in the presence of network delays or reordering.

+To standardize both channel creation and packet flow semantics, this document also defines the ante-conditions, error conditions, and post-conditions for each defined function handler.
+By using a well-defined packet interface and clear handling processes, ICS-04 aims to ensure consistency and security across distinct implementations of the protocol ensuring reliability and security and tries not to impose constraints on the internal workings of the state machines.

 ### Definitions

 `get`, `set`, `delete`, and module-system related primitives are as defined in [ICS 24](../ics-024-host-requirements).

 A `channel` is a data structure that facilitates exactly-once packet delivery between two blockchains acting as a communication pipeline between specific modules registered on separate chains, allowing for secure, verifiable transmission of packets.
-Channels can be registered to establish a semantic link between two chains and their respective light clients, ensuring that both chains can process and verify the packets exchanged.
+Channels can be created and registered to establish a semantic link between two chains and their respective light clients, ensuring that both chains can process and verify the packets exchanged.
 To establish the root of trust for secure interchain communication with a counterparty chain, each chain MUST register a channel maintaining the necessary counterparty information, such as the channel identifier of the counterparty chain, the light client identifier of the counterparty chain and the path used to store packet flow messages.

 ```typescript
 interface Channel {